 The Cybils Speculative Fiction Bookmark:

-As a panelist for Cybils YA Speculative Fiction, Round 1, I’m going to be briefly writing up some of the hundreds of book I read as part of the award.
-As panelist conclusions are not for public consumption, the purpose of these write-ups is to keep track of what I’m reading, and will mostly touch on plot synopsis, with minimal comments on thematic tropes.
+As a panelist for Cybils YA Speculative Fiction, Round 1, I’m going to be briefly writing up some of the hundreds of books I read as part of the award.
+As panelist conclusions are not for public consumption, the purpose of these write-ups is primarily to keep track of what I’m reading, and will mostly touch on plot synopsis, with minimal comments on thematic tropes.

 Synopsis: Jane is unmoored within her own life.
 College doesn’t suit, living with three grad students and working at a coffee shop is hideous.
 The world is unfair and awful, but it’s what Jane has, after the death of her Aunt Magnolia.
 She longs for something nameless – and it walks into the coffee shop.
 Her old tutor, Kiran Thrash is rich, disaffected, and deeply unhappy.
 She doesn’t understand Jane’s staying in her world, going in circles, when she could come home to the Thrash family mansion to be unhappy with an old friend.
 So Jane packs up her possession, including her trunks of umbrellas, which she makes as ongoing art projects, and goes away with Kiran, to Tu Reviens, the island mansion her aunt told her to visit if she ever got an invitation.
 After months of directionless wandering, at least Jane has this.